Olivki/kanon.kommons/func/README.md

 The data types provided are currently the following; `Option`, `Either`, `Try`, `Tuple0..24`, `TupleN`, and several extension functions for each data type to integrate them nicely with the Kotlin std-lib.

+This was mainly made as an exercise, if you want to make use of abstract data types and functional concepts in Kotlin, I'd highly recommend using [arrow](https://github.com/arrow-kt/arrow) instead of this library.

 ## Installation

 Gradle